Cybergun-GitHub/Cybergun/README.md

     Additional notes:

     1. If you want to run AutoHacker in the command prompt, open it and type "python," then when it opens, type import AutoHacker as ah
+    2. Cannot hack phones or local accounts (yet).
-    2. This program is pretty young, so any suggestions welcome!
+    3. This program is pretty young, so any suggestions welcome!